Javascript Tutorials Web Development

 });

 Because I put a non-nullable constraint on the query type, this query fails.
 The test expects to see errors due to constraints on the type.
 This validation mechanism is a direct gain from the type system.
-One other validation one gets for free is that id has to be of type GraphQLInt.
+One other validation one gets for free is that it has to be of type GraphQLInt.
 This is an integer type.
-A query like human(id: "1") { name } will fail.
-Adding double-quotes around the number tells the type system to expect a GraphQLString type.
-There are many scalar types available that add richness to the validation mechanism.
-Feel free to poke around the rest of my validation tests on GitHub.

 The type system is powerful for expressive queries one can validate.
 Armed with this arsenal of knowledge, letʼs talk about querying the data.